xn--nding-jua/UltranetReceiver/Readme.md

 # UltranetReceiver

 ## Overview
-This repository contains a FPGA-based receiver for audio-data based on Behringers Ultranet used in X32, P16-I, P16-M, Wing and more devices.
+This repository contains an FPGA-based receiver for audio-data based on Behringers Ultranet used in X32, P16-I, P16-M, Wing and more devices.
 Using a Arduino Vidor 4000 MKR FPGA-board with an Intel Cyclone 10LP, 16 Ultranet-Channels can be decoded.

 The FPGA allows volume-control and left/right-balancing of all 16 channels into a single L/R-Signal that will be converted to SP/DIF and then to analog audio.
 Using a Behringer P16-I or other Ultranet-devices, it is possible to create a digital 16-channel mixer controlled by the SAMD21-microcontroller on the Vidor 4000.

+Communication is realized using simple ASCII-based commands via the USB-connector using a terminal software.
+This repository was the basis for the fpage-Audioplayer-project that can be found here: https://github.com/xn--nding-jua/Audioplayer

 ## What's done so far?
 * [x] FPGA-bitstream is included in Arduino-Sketch and will be uploaded to FPGA on each start via integrated SAMD21-controller